-FACTS: Every year, 94,750 forklift related injuries are reported.
+FACTS: Every year, several hundred thousand forklift related injuries are reported.
 7% of forklift accidents occur when a lift truck is driven off a loading dock.
 70% of all reported accidents could have been avoided with proper safety precautions.
 With high volumes of traffic in the loading area it is paramount that every precaution is taken to provide a safe work environment.
 Vehicles should be restrained during loading/unloading, trailers should be prevented from upending or falling over and open doors that are not in use should be cordoned off.

 Trailer Creep, also known as dock walk, is the repeated impact from lift trucks going in and out, that causes the trailer to edge (“creep”) away from the dock.
 Wheel chocks don’t do the job because they slip, get misplaced, can be pushed or pulled out of the way, and require a human to put them in place.

 Early Departure or aggressive pullout is when a truck driver mistakenly drives away while a lift truck is entering, leaving or still inside the trailer.

 Trailer Pop-Up or Trailer Up-Ending can happen as loading or unloading takes place and the weight of the product and the forklift cause the trailer to shift at the end or nose.

 Landing Gear Collapse, known as trailer tip over, occurs when the leg of the landing gear of a spotted trailer collapses.
 If the leg rolls inward or outward, it causes the trailer to tip sideways.
 Utilizing a rotating hook vehicle restraint to hold the trailer can keep it from toppling over into the trailer spotted at the dock position next to it.

 Lock vehicles during loading/unloading to the loading dock